Outreach and support programs that help build a better world for us all.

 Community relations

 American Heart Association.
-Consolidated Credit is a supporter of the American Heart Association and assisted with the kick off their Broward Heart Ball with this special event designed to bring awareness to the American Heart Association’s mission on a local level for their continued support.
+Consolidated Credit is an ongoing supporter of the American Heart Association and assisted with the kick off their Broward Heart Ball with this special event designed to bring awareness to the American Heart Association’s mission on a local level for their continued support.

-Reid & Fiorentino Celebrity Golf Classic and Call of the Game Dinner.
-Consolidated Credit participated in this event in March of 2014, lending our resources, time and money to support.
+• Reid & Fiorentino Celebrity Golf Classic and Call of the Game Dinner.
 All of the proceeds generated from the event benefit Lauren’s Kids, a nonprofit organization dedicated to preventing child abuse and providing rehabilitation services to abuse survivors.

-United Way of Broward County’s 2014 Mayor’s Gala.
-As a proud member of the United Way Chairman’s Circle in Broward county, this is just one of the events that Consolidated Credit participated in over the course of 2014.
-This gala recognized the efforts of the 31 mayors within Broward County who work with the United Way to provide significant and positive changes for members of their communities.
+• United Way of Broward County’s Mayor’s Gala.
+Consolidated Credit is a proud member of the United Way Chairman’s Circle in Broward County and is proud to participate in this annual gala which recognizes the efforts of Broward County mayors who work with the United Way to provide significant and positive changes for members of their communities.

-United Way of Broward County’s 2014 Rock United.
-Consolidated Credit sponsored this event held in September raised over $30,000 for local community initiatives.
+• United Way of Broward County’s Rock United.
+A Consolidated Credit sponsored event that has raised over $30,000 for local community initiatives.
 Each band participating in the event raised $1,000 and seven bands battled it out while earning funds to support community needs.